KagisoMashigo/tweeter/README.md

 # Tweeter Project

+Hello there little hobbit!
 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This particular iteration has been built by me, Kagiso, using HTML, CSS, JS, jQuery and AJAX along with Node, Express and MongoDB.
+The page itself is dynamic and will post tweets you create to the page itself and store them until you reset your server.
+There are 3 stock tweets to begin with.

 ## Getting Started